 Get your personalised Npower (E.ON Next) comparison

-Tell us a few details to see current tariffs from E.ON Next and other UK suppliers.
+Tell us a few details to see current tariffs from E.ON Next and other UK suppliers — and find a deal priced below the £1,862 July 2026 cap.

 About Npower in the UK

 Npower was a well-known domestic energy supplier in Great Britain for many years.
-Following industry changes and the acquisition of innogy (Npower’s owner) by E.ON, Npower’s domestic customers were moved to E.ON Next.
-This migration was largely completed by 2021.
+Following industry changes and the acquisition of innogy (Npower’s owner) by E.ON, Npower closed to new domestic customers and its household customers were moved to E.ON Next.
+This migration was largely completed by 2021, and Npower is now part of E.ON Next.
 Today, E.ON Next provides service, billing, and tariffs for former Npower household customers, while the Npower brand continues in the UK for business energy as Npower Business Solutions (part of E.ON).

 Key points at a glance